When you’re taking your first steps into the world of ecommerce, there’s a lot to learn.

 “The reality is that things will always be changing in ecommerce, no matter what you do.
 Take advantage of the opportunities you have now and roll with the punches,” advises Ross.

-💡Takeaway: Try a multi-channel approach and sell on both Etsy and Shopify to take advantage of the unique features and benefits that each platform offers.
+Try a multichannel approach and sell on both Shopify and Etsy to take advantage of the unique features and benefits that each platform offers.
 If one channel begins to underperform, you always have another way to reach customers and make sales.

 Future-proof your business: Own your brand and audience with Shopify

 Since you’ve already built a successful business on Etsy, launching a Shopify store might be the right next step for your brand.

 One of the best ways to solidify your business for the future is to create a relationship with your customers directly, on channels that allow you to tell your story, build your own brand, and connect in authentic ways with the right people.
 That way, when algorithms change, or you bump up against limitations on a platform, you have other sales channels to rely on.